ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 More than 80% of men with clinical stage I seminoma are cured with orchiectomy alone while the remaining 15% to 20% will have a recurrence if given no additional treatment.
 Most recurrences occur within 12 months after diagnosis and the location of the recurrence is typically in the retroperitoneum.
 Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few men will need chemotherapy.

-- Active surveillance.
-Active surveillance is the standard method of managing stage I seminoma.
+Surveillance.
+Surveillance is the standard method of managing stage I seminoma.
 Using a surveillance program, the risk of death from stage I seminoma is less than 1%.
-Unlike surveillance for non-seminomas, surveillance for seminomas does not require frequent visits to the doctor.
-While this can vary, a common schedule includes doctor visits every four months for the first two to three years, every six months for the next three years, and then annually until at least ten years after the original diagnosis.
-At each visit, the following are performed: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
+Unlike surveillance for non-seminoma, surveillance for seminoma does not require frequent visits to the doctor.
+While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then annually until at least 5 years after the original diagnosis.
+At each visit, the following tests are performed: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
 Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these men.

 The disadvantage of radiation therapy for clinical stage I seminoma is that more than 80% of men receive treatment that they do not need because they were cured with the orchiectomy.
-This is a concern because radiation therapy increases the risk of developing secondary cancers and heart disease.
+This is a concern because radiation therapy increases the risk of developing another type of cancer and heart problems.

 Metastatic testicular cancer